Brick85/options/README.md

 {{ my_label_key }}
 ```

 With texts it's a little more complicated.
 You need two texts, but you probably do not wont hit database or cache twice.
-So we retrun first variable directly and second as context variable.
+So we return first variable directly and second as context variable.

 ```python
 {% get_text 'your_text_key' 'my_title' %}